 The important process of “stretching” the milk by frothing, folding and swirling it is done to maximise the amount of velvet microfoam by blending the large bubbles and the liquid milk.
 Without swirling and tapping there would still have some microfoam, but you’d never know it in the cup because it would be lost in the liquid and/or the froth.

-The secret art of frothing milk is keeping the steam wand at the surface of the milk (that pleasing steamy sound you hear in busy cafes).
-Most baristas learn to froth milk pretty fast because it’s obvious when it works or doesn’t.
+According to the Blue Bottle Craft of Coffee, the secret to frothing milk is keeping the steam wand just at the surface of the milk (that pleasing noise you hear in busy cafes).
+Good baristas learn to froth milk by noticing what works and what doesn’t.

 The main differences between drinks (and between baristas) arise when the steaming is finished and it’s time to pour the drink.
 A good barista will swirl the steamed milk around to fold the froth back into the liquid and create a seamless pitcher of velvet microfoam.
 Some might tap the pitcher on the counter to pop the worst of the big bubbles on top (as part of folding the milk).
 But this is unnecessary if you’re swirling the milk smoothly enough.